 Whether you prefer to relate to this Resistance as some kind of external force with the “sole mission to sabotage aspirations,” or simply as your own psychology pushing back against change, the same method for overcoming Resistance to meditation is necessary—ignore it.

 The last common obstacle is, my mind never stops thinking.
 Believe it or not, this is actually a sign of progress.
-For your mind has not changed; you’ve simply become more aware of the contents of your mind due to the opening and expanding of your awareness.
+Your mind has not changed; you’ve simply become more aware of the contents of your mind due to the opening and expansion of your awareness.

 This is not something you can force.
 It is not something you can create.
 It’s not what you are not doing that is preventing your development but rather what you are already doing that is preventing you from going deeper in your practice.